HDLMake/hdl-make/docs/index.rst

 ------------------------------------------

-In order to give an extra level of flexibility when defining the files and modules that are going to be used in a specific project, ``hdlmake`` allows for the introduction of custom variables in the top Manifest that can then be accessed from inside all of the Manifests in the design hierarchy.
+In order to give an extra level of flexibility when defining the files and modules that are going to be used in a specific project, ``hdlmake`` allows for the introduction of custom Python variables and code in the ``Manifest.py`` hierarchy.
 This is a very handy feature when different synthesis or simulation configurations in complex designs should be selected from the top level Manifest when running ``hdlmake``.

 As a very simple example of how this mechanism can be used, suppose that we want to simulate a design that uses a module for which